Construction of Tight Frames on Graphs and Application to Denoising: Denoising

 where $\wh{a}^I_{kl}=b_{kl} \ind {(k,l)\in I}$.
 Now using the frame reconstruction formula and \eqref{eq:analnorm}, we obtain

 Therefore, the optimal (oracle) choice of the index set $I^*$ obtained by minimizing the above upper bound is given by

 One deduces from this that

-The relation of soft thresholding estimators to the collection of keep-or-kill estimators on a Parseval frame is captured by the following oracle-type inequality (see \citealp{Candes06}, Section 9)\footnote{\cite{Candes06} only hints at the proof; we provide a proof in the appendix for completeness.}: \begin{satz} Let $\{\Psi_{kl}\}_{k,l}$ be a Parseval frame and consider the denoising observation model.
-Let $\wh{f}_{S_s}=\sum_{k,l} S_s\left(\scal{y}{\Psi_{kl}},t_{kl}\right) \Psi_{kl}$ be the soft-threshold frame estimator from (\ref{eq:est}).
-Then with $t_{kl}=\sigma\norm{\Psi_{kl}}\sqrt{2 \log(n)}$ the following inequality holds:
+The relation of soft thresholding estimators to the collection of keep-or-kill estimators on a Parseval frame is captured by the following oracle-type inequality (see \cite{Candes06}, Section 9)\footnote{\cite{Candes06} only hints at the proof; we provide a proof in the appendix for completeness.}: